sabandemirci/sabandemirci.github.io/_posts/2016-03-05-android-accessing-context-from-instrumentationTestCase.markdown

 ---
 layout: post
 title: Accessing context.getFilesDir() from InstrumentationTestCase
-date:   2016-03-05 12:34:00 +0000
-categories: android
+categories: Android
+excerpt: In order to fix getting null value problem while using Context.getFilesDir() inside InstrumentationTestCase,you need to create `files` directorory.
 ---

 In order to fix getting null value problem while using Context.getFilesDir() inside InstrumentationTestCase,you need to create `files` directorory.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:

 {% highlight shell %}
 adb shell